 Nepal – Our Global Tithe Partnership

 Habitat’s vision is a world where everyone has a decent place to live.
 Our local efforts increase access to housing and sanitation in three countries – Lesotho, Nepal and Ethiopia.
-38-year-old Sushila, mother of two living in Nepal, took her first housing loan and after years of hardship, she has a safe place for her family to live.

 A home is a place of love, hope, and dreams.
 It was a life-changing moment when 38-year-old Sushila took her first housing loan of NPR 400,0000 (USD 3,300) froma microfinance institution.
 After years of struggle, hardship, and patience, she finally has a safe place for her two beautiful children where they can build their dreams surrounded by love and hope.